Last Updated on April 13, 2021

 This place, along with other locations, are included in our guide to movies filmed in North Carolina.
 Prior to its service as a backdrop for major movie scenes, this was an actual working village with a mill, a company store and everything else.

 Today, you can visit the property, tour the grounds, walk inside some of the houses, and even stay here when the next phase of development is complete.
+It’s also a great day trip from Charlotte and even Greensboro.

 Inside our guide, we’ll share these details along with more about Henry River Mill Village’s journey from its past through today.